Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Evaluation Setup

 \section{Evaluation Setup}

-This section outlines the testing setup used to evaluate the \NAME framework.
+Explained \NAME's internal working, we now outlines the testing setup used to evaluate the \NAME framework.
 Here, we detail the implementation of the \cyberagents, which were employed to simulate LLM-driven cyberattacks, as well as the target machines they were designed to compromise.
 Based on this setup, Section~\ref{sec:results} presents the results of our evaluation.